 A pair of German ex-military observation binoculars mounted on a modern aluminium cradle and gimble with adjustable wooden tripod.
 The binoculars with 45° incline eyepieces and are marked D.F.
-10 x 80, ? dkl X, 81944. dkl is the secret manufacturing code assigned to Josef Schneider Optische Werke Bad Kreuznach (later Goettingen) by the German Army Ordnance Department.
-There are two brass knobs on the top of the binoculars, the knob on the right-hand side is for interocular distance adjustment, the left knob is for the four shade settings for the lenses, medium - bright - clear - dark.
+10 x 80,? dkl X, 66237. dkl is the secret manufacturing code assigned to Josef Schneider Optische Werke Bad Kreuznach (later Goettingen) by the German Army Ordnance Department.
+There are two knobs on the top of the binoculars, the knob on the right-hand side is for interocular distance adjustment, the left knob is for the four shade settings for the lenses, marked 'mittel - hell - klar - dunkel', medium - bright - clear - dark.
 The eyepieces can be focused individually and the optical quality of the lenses is remarkable and equal to any modern equivalent and having an outstanding visual clarity.
-This is a fine pair of binoculars with a highly polished finish, giving it a sculptural look.
+This is a fine pair of binoculars, fitted with brass shades and the whole apparatus is with a highly polished finish, giving it a sculptural look.
 Size shown is without tripod.